nakotaco/shiny_R_example/README.md

 # Example Shiny app

-This is an example application for Shiny.
+This is an example application written in R with Shiny.
 The main purpose of this example is to illustrate Shiny for a data filtering application.